Tips to gain control of your daily decisions

 Awareness

 When we have an internal locus of control (ILOC) we believe that we can influence events and their outcomes, and take responsibility for our decisions.
-When we have an external locus of control (ELOC) we typically blame our situation or events that happen on factors that we can’t control, such as the environment, other people or luck.
+When we have an external locus of control (ELOC) we typically blame our situation or events that happen on factors that we believe we can’t control, such as the environment, other people or luck.
 Take a moment to complete this locus of control quick survey to get your current baseline with respect to ILOC or ELOC.

 Context is important when exploring locus of control.
 A golfer with an ILOC wouldn’t golf in a lightning storm, but since we always have free choice they could choose to play in the storm, even though it may not make any sense.
 The person who isn’t happy with their job or marriage and feels trapped could choose to leave or confront their issues.
 Sometimes it’s not control that stops us from making a choice, it is fears around the potential consequences.